 - Headaches or Migraines

 Helping the Body Deal with Concussion Symptoms

 One less considered factor in recovery from a head injury is the fact that a concussion often leads to an upper cervical misalignment.
 Why is this a significant oversight?
 A misalignment of the atlas and axis (C1 and C2) can cause the conditions that create all of the above symptoms, especially neck pain, headaches, and vertigo.

-This is because the atlas is positioned right at the base of the skull where the brainstem meets the spinal cord.
-A misalignment can put pressure on the brainstem and shift other vertebrae that then place pressure on the spinal cord.
+This is because the atlas sits right at the base of the skull where the brainstem meets the spinal cord.
+Misalignment can put pressure on the brainstem and shift other vertebrae that then place pressure on the spinal cord.
 This leads to even more symptoms.
 The uppermost vertebrae in the spine also facilitate blood flow to the brain and the proper drainage of cerebrospinal fluid.

 An upper cervical chiropractor can identify and correct these specific misalignments with gentle precision.
 For many, that has led to a resolution of symptoms, even when the injury has occurred a number of years ago.
-If you have suffered a concussion—recently or in the past—schedule a consult today to ensure that any misalignments are removed and the body can heal.
+If you have suffered a concussion—recently or in the past—schedule a consult today to ensure the correction of any misalignments.